OctavianRotari/CV/README.md

  - Reactive: I am always adapting to new environments and situations.
 For example, I have moved over 7 times in my childhood and most recently have moved to the UK immersed in another language.
  - Organized: Before Maker's Academy I was working in a small start-up where the CEO was often not present.
 I took it upon myself to take more responsibility to ensure the smooth running of the office in his absence.
  - Collaborative: I enjoy working in teams both professionally and socially.
-During my time training Martial Arts I trained in a team of 4 fighters working together to achieve both common and individual goals.Collaborative: I enjoy working in teams both professionally and socially.
-During my time training Martial Arts I trained in a team of 4 fighters working together to achieve both common and individual goals.Collaborative: I enjoy working in teams both professionally and socially.
 During my time training Martial Arts I trained in a team of 4 fighters working together to achieve both common and individual goals.

 ### Technical Skills and Technologies
 ---------------------------------